 first invitation or the first command that modifies the database (except

-), which includes running
+--destroy-db), which includes running

 meqaris --upgrade-db